THE MARMORA VOLUNTEER FIRE DEPARTMENT

 Graham Bell, Tink Kerr, Cecil Neal, Les McKeown and Bill Monk

-Les McKeown, Retiring from the Marmora fire dept. Came to Marmora in 1960, owned and operated the BP gas station,before selling to Don Derry.
-He become superintendent of works, Also maintained the Water filtration plant ,and also the Sewage plant prior to it being rebuilt.
-Les also maintained the fire trucks on behalf of the village.
+Les McKeown, retiring from the Marmora Fire Dept, came to Marmora in 1960.
+He owned and operated the BP gas station,before selling to Don Derry.
+He become superintendent of works, and also maintained the water filtration plant ,and sewage plant prior to it being rebuilt.
+He was the deputy fire chief and also maintained the fire and town trucks on behalf of the village.
+Later he was with Franklin Smith Coachlines in Marmora which was located at the present day Tim Horton's.
 Just an example of Marmora's long history of dedicated employees

 Fire at Dr. Parkin Living Centre June 1996